 Despite what happened, the Koehnes do not regret their decision to donate the organs of their son.
 They still believe that organ donation saves lives.
 They have even started a foundation to fund cancer research.
 (Source: Yahoo!
 News)

-Brethren, let us continue taking that risk of love.
+My take?
+Still, let us risk love.